 top of page

-Juditha Dowd's verse biography, AUDUBON'S SPARROW, is told in the voice of Lucy Bakewell Audubon, the remarkable but little-known wife of naturalist John James Audubon.
-Through letters, diary entries, and dramatic monologues, it follows the couple through the extraordinary early years of their long relationship, a journey marked by heroism, poverty and perseverance amidst the constant challenges of the 19th century American frontier.
-An illuminating back-story for what was to become Audubon's masterwork, The Birds of Americahttps://rosemetalpress.com/books/audubons-sparrow/
+Juditha Dowd's latest book, AUDUBON'S SPARROW, is told in the voice of Lucy Bakewell, the remarkable but little-known wife of naturalist John James Audubon.
+Through letters, diary entries, lyric poems and dramatic monologues, it follows the couple through the extraordinary early years of their long relationship, a journey marked by heroism, poverty and perseverance as they navigate the challenges of making a living on the 19th century American frontier.
+An illuminating back-story for Audubon's masterwork, The Birds of America, it is available at your favorite bookstore, Bookshop.org, Barnes & Noble or Amazon.

-Juditha is the author of Mango in Winter, a full-length poetry collection, as well as poetry chapbooks, short fiction, and lyric essays.
-She reads with the Cool Women ensemble in the New York-New Jersey-Philadelphia area and occasionally on the west coast.
+Juditha is the author of Mango in Winter, a full-length poetry collection, as well as four poetry chapbooks, short fiction, lyric essays and book reviews.
+She performs poetry with the Cool Women ensemble and is currently working on a novel.

 969_edited.jpg